omardelarosa/tulane/README.md

 After confirming access you will be redirected back to a page on the development server with the plain text string "OK".

-To verify if the frontend development part is working just run grunt, if everything is working you should see this output:
+If you've also installed the frontend requirements you can verify if everything is in working condition by running grunt.
+You should see some output like this:

 ``` shell
 $ grunt